 Ford CEO calls for settlement between LG Chem, SK Innovation

-WASHINGTON, Feb 11 (Reuters) - Ford Motor F.N Chief Executive Jim Farley on Thursday publicly encouraged South Korea's chemicals and electric vehicle (EV) battery maker LG Chem Ltd 051910.KS and SK Innovation Co Ltd 096770.KS to reach a settlement on LG's battery allegations that SK stole trade secrets.
+WASHINGTON, Feb 11 (Reuters) - Ford Motor Co's F.Nchief executive, Jim Farley, on Thursday publicly encouraged South Korea's chemicals and electric vehicle (EV) battery maker LG Chem Ltd 051910.KS and SK Innovation Co Ltd 096770.KS to reach a settlement on LG's battery allegations that SK stole trade secrets.

 The U.S. International Trade Commission (ITC) on Wednesday sided with LG Chem, but permitted SK to import components for domestic production of lithium ion batteries for Ford's EV F-150 program for four years, and for Volkswagen of America's VOWG_p.DE electric vehicle line for two years.

-"A voluntary settlement between these two suppliers is ultimately in the best interest of US manufacturers and workers," Farley wrote on Twitter.
+"A voluntary settlement between these two suppliers is ultimately in the best interest of US manufacturers and workers," Farley wrote on Twitter, adding that "ITC ruling makes way for @Ford to bring to market our groundbreaking electric F-150."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))